 It is important to remember that HPV is a very common virus.
 Up to 80% of people in the UK will contract one of the strains of the virus at some point in their life, most people’s bodies can tackle the virus without even knowing.

 The symptoms of cervical cancer are not always obvious and for that reason it is sometimes not caught until it is at an advanced stage.
 It is important to be aware of anything that is not normal for you, but the most common noticeable symptoms of cervical cancer are:

 Cervical screening in the UK

 As we’ve discussed, cervical cancer can be largely symptomless and can therefore go unrecognised until it is too late.
 For this reason, in the UK all women or transgender men with a cervix aged 25 to 64 are invited to routine cervical screenings.
-Those aged 25 to 49 will be invited to a screening every 3 years.
-After turning 50 you will be invited every 5 years and once you are 65 you will only be invited if one of your last 3 tests was abnormal.
+Those aged 25 to 49 will be invited to a screening every three or five years depending on where you live, your ages and your results.

 The screenings involve taking a small sample of cells from the cervix and testing these for the presence of HPV strains that cause cervical cancer.

 Cervical Cancer Prevention Week

 Each year mid-late January marks the annual Jo’s Cervical Cancer Trust Cervical Cancer Prevention Week, which seeks to make as many people as possible (not just women) know how they can reduce the risk of cervical cancer to themselves and those around them.